Recent improvements and issue resolutions in Storytell

 Imagine you want to share a cool playlist (Collection) with your friends.
 Before, the “share” button (shareable link tab) wasn’t always visible.
 Now, it’s always there, so you can easily share your playlist with anyone.
 Also, imagine you had trouble getting into your music app (Storytell).
 That problem is now fixed, so you can always access your music.

-Shareable Link Tab: The fix for the shareable link tab involved modifying the
+Shareable Link Tab: The fix for the shareable link tab involved modifying the PermissionsDrawerScreen.tsx

-file within thepkg/ts/core/src/screens/drawer/
+file within the pkg/ts/core/src/screens/drawer/

 directory.
-This change ensures that the shareable link option is displayed correctly for all users, regardless of their account type or permissions. -
+This change ensures that the shareable link option is displayed correctly for all users, regardless of their account type or permissions.

-Sign-In Issue: The fix for the signing in issues involved changes to the
+Sign-In Issue: The fix for the signing in issues involved changes to the authBrowserMethods.ts

-file located inpkg/ts/core/src/domains/auth/implementations/
+file located in pkg/ts/core/src/domains/auth/implementations/

-function was updated to improve the handling of authentication state changes usingonAuthStateChanged
+function was updated to improve the handling of authentication state changes using onAuthStateChanged

 .